 Driving through a cactus-filled landscape, you reach the penultimate destination on this self-drive of the southwest.
 Sedona is a pretty and relaxed town with something of a bohemian atmosphere, the reported geothermal activity and surrounding red rock landscape attracting artists and free spirits alike.

 The biggest appeal of the town after driving around the southwest is its comfortable hotels.
 Accommodation in the national parks can be a little basic and a night or two in a luxurious cabin complete with infinity pool and spa comes as a welcome end to your trip.

 The final destination on this route of the southwest, you can fly home from Phoenix, or continue your journey.
-I’d recommend the affluent suburb of Scottsdale for a night or two given its proximity to the airport and the range of cultural attractions, such as the Heard Museum, which provides an insight into native American history.
+I’d recommend the affluent suburb of Scottsdale for a night or two given its proximity to the airport and the range of cultural attractions, such as the Heard Museum, which provides an insight into Native American history.

-- Many of the roads are so vast and straight in the national parks you’d be forgiven for thinking it’s ok to drive a little faster than you actually should.
+- Many of the roads are so vast and straight in the national parks you’d be forgiven for thinking it’s okay to drive a little faster than you actually should.
 There are, however, a lot of police cars and speed checks along the roads so do ensure you stick to the speed limit, which can often be 50 or 55 miles an hour.